Update 17.11.2022: Andrology Laboratory Service at UHB

 The laboratory's priority is to provide a comprehensive semen analysis service for Consultants, Urologists and General Practitioners from the Birmingham and Solihull area.
-This includes semen analysis for fertility investigations (Diagnostic Semen Analysis), post-operative analysis of semen following a vasectomy operation (Post Vasectomy Semen Analysis) and retrograde analysis of urine.
+This includes semen analysis (Diagnostic Semen Analysis), post-operative analysis of semen following a vasectomy operation (Post Vasectomy Semen Analysis) and retrograde analysis of urine.

 The laboratory operates on a clinic based service and has a maximum capacity of 2500 appointments available per annum.
 This covers the annual workload of routine diagnostic semen analysis, post-vasectomy samples and retrograde ejaculation analysis.
 Routinely patients will be given an appointment to attend the Andrology Department for on-site sample production in a designated private clinic room, however in exceptional circumstances samples may be produced off site if then able to be delivered to the laboratory within an appropriate time interval.